xlmcoin/StellarBridge/README.md

 ## Overview

-StellarCapital is a modern investment and strategic capital platform focused on disciplined allocation, long-term growth, and enduring value creation.
+StellarBridge is a modern investment and strategic capital platform focused on disciplined allocation, long-term growth, and enduring value creation.

-Built on principles of precision, intelligence, and resilience, StellarCapital partners with ambitious founders, enterprises, and investors to navigate complex markets with clarity and conviction.
+Built on principles of precision, intelligence, and resilience, StellarBridge partners with ambitious founders, enterprises, and investors to navigate complex markets with clarity and conviction.

 ---